mienaikoe/ziyu/Chapters/Chapter1.md

   "I was promised a busy day today."

   I looked in her eyes more intently.
 Something about her eyes was very out of place.
-As if she had shut off her spirit and it was wallowing in its own guilt.
-I stood up and approached her as she turned to leave the yurt.
+As if she had shut off her heart and it was wallowing in guilt.
+I stood up and approached her as she turned to leave the house.

   "What are you doing?"
 She asked.
 I checked that her cords were tight and robe was creased correctly.